gonzex/test_abidocs/doc/input_variables/gw.md

 *Mnemonics:* GW, Self-Consistency TYPE
+*Mentioned in topic(s):* GW_basic
 *Variable type:* integer
 *Dimensions:* scalar
 *Default value:* 1
 *Only relevant if:* [[optdriver]] in [3,4]
+Test list:

-This variable is used to partially define the kind of self-consistency for [[GW]] calculations.
+This variable is used to partially define the kind of self-consistency for GW calculations.
 The other piece of information is given by [[gwcalctyp]] that defines the particular approximation for the self-energy operator as well as whether the wavefunctions have to replaced by quasi-particle amplitudes.

-If [[gw_sctype]] is specified in the input file, the code will perform an iterative update of the quantities entering the [[GW]] equations until the quasi-particle energies are converged within [[gw_toldfeig]].
+If [[gw_sctype]] is specified in the input file, the code will perform an iterative update of the quantities entering the GW equations until the quasi- particle energies are converged within [[gw_toldfeig]].
 The maximum number of iterations is specified by [[gw_nstep]].
 Possible values are:

   * 1 =&gt; standard one-shot method (one screening calculation followed by a single sigma run)
   * 2 =&gt; self-consistency only on W (iterative update of W followed by a sigma run in which G is approximated with the Kohn-Sham independent-particle Green's function G0)